So Many Ways to Connect!

 To find out more about these opportunities, join the Multifaith Google group!

-Hearth is is a gathering for dinner and conversation in the home of Brittany Longsdorf, our Multifaith Chaplain.
-We meet every other Thursday at 6:00 p.m. with one or two prepared queries that the Chaplains and the Fellows craft together in order to spark conversation.
-The conversation happens in small groups that are facilitated by students who open, lightly guide, and close when an hour has passed.
-The queries themselves are not limited to religious or spiritual topics and generally lead to bigger discussions which we welcome wholeheartedly!
+Hearth is traditionally a gathering for dinner and conversation in the home of Brittany Longsdorf, the Multifaith Chaplain.
+In the Spring of 2020, it was held by Zoom and it may continue in this format for Fall 2020.
+Hearth happens every other Thursday at 6:00 p.m. and the conversation happens in small groups that are facilitated by students who open, lightly guide, and close when an hour has passed.
+The queries (chosen by Multifaith Fellows) are not limited to religious or spiritual topics and generally lead to bigger discussions which we welcome wholeheartedly!

-Every other Thursday at 6:00 pm at Brittany Longsdorf’s home.
+Every other Thursday at 6:00 pm at Brittany Longsdorf’s home or on Zoom.

-Every Wednesday at 9:00 pm in the Muskie Archives.
+Every Wednesday from 9:00 to 9:30 pm in the Gomes Chapel

 If you are interested, you can sign up for a group that will be forming at the beginning of the semester.